FITTING YOUR NEW GLASSES

 A member of the dispensing team will fit your new glasses with several aims in mind:

-The dispenser looks at the glasses on you and then alters the shape of the frame to give you the perfect fit.
+The dispenser checks the glasses and then alters the shape of the frame to give you the perfect fit.
 This will vary depending on where you like to wear your glasses, and any physical factors - such as a sinus problem - that may make spectacle wear difficult for you.
 Do tell the dispenser if the frames are uncomfortable, or if you like them sitting in a certain place.

-- If you have anti-reflection coated lenses then we give you a complimentary cleaning spray to make sure they are totally clear.
+If you have anti-reflection coated lenses then we give you a complimentary cleaning spray to make sure they are totally clear.
 The spray has anti-static properties which keeps the lenses clean.
+It comes in a bottle for life, you can return any time for a refill.

-- Do not try to adjust them yourself, bring them into us if they get bent or start to slip.
+Don't try to adjust them yourself!
+Bring them into us if they get bent or start to slip.